TorrinBates/LightsPacketAction/README.md

 - Click buttons to send message

 ## MESSAGE
-- Messages are formatted as "Button#\r" so an example of how the message might look is "Button21"
+- Messages are editable and "\r" end carriage is added at the time of button press.
+(Different line endings can be added if need be)

 ## USING PACKET RECEIVER
 - Run PacketReceiver.exe via command line by providing exe path followed by the receiving IP address and the port